-Before the Bell: Five things every Canadian investor needs to know
+Five things every Canadian investor needs to know

 Equity Markets

-North American markets are set for a weak open Thursday as political turbulence in the U.S. weighs on stocks after U.S. President Donald Trump disbanded two corporate advisory councils after a number of CEOs quit after Mr. Trump's comments relating to white supremacist rally in Virginia over the weekend that turned deadly.
+Officials have been priming markets for a probable move at their next policy meeting on Sept.
+19 and 20.
+New York Fed President William Dudley said earlier the expectation of such an announcement next month was not unreasonable.

-“Trump dissolving his major business groups makes the investment community even more pessimistic because this sets the stage for even more failure for him,” Naeem Aslam, chief market analyst at Think Markets in London, wrote in a note.
+Investors will also be focusing on Dallas Fed President Robert Kaplan and his Minneapolis counterpart Neel Kashkari, who are speaking at different events later in the day.

-In stocks, Wal-Mart will be in focus as it reported strong gains in same-store sales as its online purchases rose 60 per cent.
+In stocks, Wal-Mart will be in focus as it reported strong gains in same-store sales but its shares dropped as margins were squeezed.

 European stocks and bond yields fell in early trade on Thursday after the Federal Reserve expressed concern over weak U.S. inflation, a trend which has clouded the outlook for the world’s largest economy.